 Security review software

-If not internally developing their own software, businesses tend to outsource their software development or may use third party software at times.
+If not internally developing their own software, businesses tend to outsource their software development or may use third-party software at times.
 However it is, the applications come with their own set of risks.
 Security review software helps to identify the risks that come with such applications.

 Software testing tools

-Securing of enterprise network has made attackers shift their focus to application layers.
+Securing enterprise networks has made attackers shift their focus to application layers.
 As a result, they are prone to 90% of the vulnerabilities in an application.
 The only way to protect your application from such vulnerabilities is to perform software testing and code analysis in detail right from the initial stages of software development.
 Selenium, Coded UI Test, Sahi and Unified Functional Testing (UFT) are examples of some of the best software testing tools.